MatiseAms/automatise-wordpress/template/README.md

 <%= name %> Wordpress

-start new project on this branch run:
+Start new project on this branch run:

 If you created this with npx, the following will be taken care of:

 - npm install
 - composer install
-- valet link (in the public dir)
+- valet link (in the dist dir)
 - valet db create

 To work on this project in this branch run:
 - npm run dev

-You could also install and use grunt if you think the above command has too much key presses.
-Then to work on this project in this branch run:
-- grunt

-### Issues
-- grunt/aliases.json > delete for now as it doesnt work

 ### Wordpress